dyve/django-bootstrap-toolkit/README.md

 Updates for Bootstrap v2
 ------------------------

-Sinc development on Bootstrap v2 has stopped, it is safe to assume that this Django app won't receive much updates in the future.
+Since development of Bootstrap v2 has stopped, it is safe to assume that this Django app won't be updated much.
 Everyone using Botstrap is encouraged to upgrade to Bootstrap v3 and https://github.com/dyve/django-bootstrap3.

 Installation
 ------------